Admission

 Students wishing to take credit courses for personal enrichment, job improvement or prior to admission to a degree program may enroll and register as “non-degree seeking students”.
 Non-degree seeking students must meet all the prerequisites published in the catalog for enrollment in the individual courses.
 High school completion (diploma) or its equivalent is required for enrollment in individual courses, with the exception of those enrolled in a University of Massachusetts Global approved dual credit program.
 Bachelor degree completion is required for enrollment in any graduate level/credential course.

 There is no limit on the number of credits that may be taken by a "non-degree seeking student".
-However, there is also no guarantee that such courses taken as a "non-degree seeking student" will be accepted toward meeting degree program requirements if the student formally applies for "degree seeking student" status at a later date.
-That student will then need to meet the degree requirements in the catalog current at the time of his or her formal admission acceptance into the degree program.
-Admission status is valid for one year from date of admission.
+However, there is also no guarantee that such courses taken as a "non-degree seeking student" will be accepted toward meeting degree program requirements if the student is admitted to a degree program at a later date.
+That student will need to meet the degree requirements in the catalog current at the time of his or her formal admission to the degree program.
+An offer of admission is valid for one year from the original admit term.
 If formally admitted to a degree program, an official evaluation will be completed to determine which program requirements have been met.

 A “non-degree seeking student” is ineligible to receive most types of financial aid.